Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

     - ``fromdate`` - The earliest upload date to return results for.
 ISO 8601 UTC date/time.
 Date only (not time) is also accepted.
 Exclusive.
     - ``todate`` - The latest upload date to return results for.
 ISO 8601 UTC date/time.
 Date only (not time) is also accepted.
 Exclusive.
     - ``max-results`` - The maximum number of features to return (if not provided will default to system maximum)
+    - ``crs`` - The coordinate system to return the geojson geometries in.
+The default is epsg:4617.
+Any projection supported by PostGIS is supported.
+Should be provided in the form "<authority>:<code>".
+Example: "&crs=epsg:4326"

 The attributes included in the response are: